 Past Event!
 Note: this event has already taken place.

-Research webinar: “Understanding the Contestation of EU-Canada Trade Policy: Actors in Institutional Context”
+Webinar: “Understanding the Contestation of EU-Canada Trade Policy: Actors in Institutional Context”

 March 2, 2021 at 10:00 AM to 11:30 AM

-|Location:||CES Zoom room online|
+|Location:||CES Zoom Room online|

 “Going it alone: Belgian federalism and Wallonia’s temporary blockage of the EU-Canada bilateral trade agreement in 2016”

-Presenters: Peter Bursens and Dirk De Bièvre
+Presenters: Dirk De Bièvre

 Constitutionally, the Belgian federation represents the most extreme case of regional entities wielding power over European Union external trade policymaking.
 The Flemish, Walloon and Brussels regions indeed hold veto power over Belgian federal positions and actions.
 Yet, only once has a Belgian region actually made use of this capacity, when Wallonia temporarily blocked the conclusion of an EU trade agreement with Canada in 2016.
 In this paper, we sketch the historical origins of this peculiar Belgian constitutional arrangement and trace under which conditions political actors – legislative and executive – activate this possibility.
 Using an amended version of the Broschek and Goff (2020) framework, we explain how the Walloon mobilization against CETA could result from a constellation of it’s the region’s low trade dependence, the high institutional capacity of Belgian regions – effectively holding a veto even over the EU negotiator, together with government-opposition dynamics within the peculiar Belgian federal set-up.
 The Walloon Parti Socialiste fearlessly seized this window of opportunity and ended up reinforcing the paradox of weakness in EU external trade policy making.
 We finish by discussing the spill-over effects of the 2016 CETA episode into the shaping of future EU trade policies, as well as into future intra-Belgian EU policymaking.